OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/appliance_example.md

 ## Overview

-The following sections describe how to build an appliance from scratch, and include:
+This example uses the information available in the [Appliances Development](ecosystem/appliances_marketplace/marketplace_contribution/appliances_development) section.
+The following sections describe how to build an appliance for Zabbix from scratch.

 - Prepare Environment.
 Prepare the work directory and files, using the `example` appliance as the base.
 Then customize the Packer build scripts for this appliance.
 - User Inputs.
 Define User Inputs for the appliance, which will allow for customizations when instantiating it.
 - Appliance Code.
 Code that installs and configures the Zabbix software using Ubuntu 24.04 as a base image.
 - Generating Image.
 Instructions on how to build the disk image for the appliance locally.
 - VM Template.
 How to create a VM Template using the local image and instantiate a VM.
 - Tests.
 Definition of tests that need to be contributed to validate the appliance.
+More detailed information about tests can be found in the [Certification Tests](ecosystem/appliances_marketplace/marketplace_contribution/certification_tests) documentation.
 - Metadata.
 Metadata files that are needed to contribute the appliance to the Community Marketplace.
 - Pull Request.
 Prepare a pull request to the GitHub repository to start the contribution process.